Upcoming Personal Finance Classes

 This class is for anyone already retired or planning to do so in the next few years.

-You will learn about investment strategy and determining how much risk to take, which assets to draw down first, the importance of minimizing fees, Social Security claiming strategies, the role of annuities, a safe level of spending, reverse mortgages, Medicare surcharges, and whether long-term care insurance makes sense.
+You will learn about investment strategy and determining how much risk to take, the order in which to draw down assets, the importance of minimizing fees, Social Security claiming strategies, the role of annuities, a safe level of spending, reverse mortgages, Medicare surcharges, and whether long-term care insurance makes sense.

 Evaluating and Compensating a Financial Advisor